-When this option is enabled, the program renders the names of fonts that appear in font lists (e.g. in the preferences dialog) using their corresponding fonts.
-This lets you see at a glance what each font looks like.
+When this option is enabled, the program renders the names of fonts that appear in font lists (e.g. in the settings dialog) using their corresponding fonts.
+This lets you see the actual appearance of each font at a glance.